 Go to the Next Chapter: Mastering the Art of Marketing

 Marketing, getting buyers to your door, is the single most mis-understood, most poorly executed aspects of everyday business.
-Here, you'll learn from my Masters of Marketing
+Here, you'll

-Why dreaming big can have such a huge impact on your business, but how "getting real" is what will make your dream a reality.
+Your Vision Why dreaming big can have such a huge impact on your business, but how "getting real" is what will make your dream a reality.

-How and why to build a business based on your personal strengths, why you should embrace your limitations and how to maximize your talents.
+Personal Strengths How and why to build a business based on your personal strengths, why you should embrace your limitations and how to maximize your talents.

-Passion is that unusual force that means you wake up in the morning; here, you'll learn why money doesn't equal passion, how to find your passion and what to do with it.
+Passion Passion is that unusual force that means you wake up in the morning; here, you'll learn why money doesn't equal passion, how to find your passion and what to do with it.

-How to get all the people, the money, the kit and the training you need to make your business actually happen.
+Resources How to get all the people, the money, the kit and the training you need to make your business actually happen.
 Without this, you'll be forever frustrated.

-Having experienced experts guiding you through this whole "business" landscape is the single fastest-accelerator for your teen business.
+Business Mentors Having experienced experts guiding you through this whole "business" landscape is the single fastest-accelerator for your teen business.
 Discover the secrets to successful networking here.

-Marketing is the single most misunderstood part of everyday business.
+Masters of Marketing Marketing is the single most misunderstood part of everyday business.
 Here, get introduced to the Masters of Marketing who will really teach you how to win customers.

 Its great having a strategy to this elaborate business of yours, but its another thing to actually make it happen.
 This is your guide to getting things done

-Join the community of teenage entrepreneurs at Teen Business Forum - and be sure to check out the Teen Business Forum blog too.
+- and be sure to check out the Teen Business Forum blog too.

 The ideas in this guide were inspired by lots of different books and videos, but none more so than Rework.
 Written by the guys at 37signals